Circuit Guide

 Track Specifications

 North Wilkesboro features a distinctive 0.625-mile (1.006 km) paved oval with an asymmetrical shape.
-The turns have 14-degree banking while the straightaways offer 3 degrees of banking.
+The turns have 13 degrees of banking while the straightaways offer 3 degrees of banking.
 What sets this track apart is its unusual elevation changes - the front stretch runs downhill while the backstretch climbs uphill.
-This design quirk resulted from funding shortages during the initial construction.
-The surface began as dirt in 1947 and received its first pavement in 1957, with the most recent repaving completed for the 2024 All-Star Race.
-The current seating capacity is approximately 25,000, down from its peak of 55,000.
+This design quirk resulted from the original construction in 1947.
+The surface began as dirt and received its first pavement in 1957.
+In November 2023, the track received a complete repaving for the first time since 1981.
+Engineers designed the new asphalt mixture to age more quickly than standard pavement.
+This accelerated aging process aims to create multiple racing grooves and increase tire wear, which produces more competitive racing.
+The current seating capacity is approximately 25,000.

-The first race at North Wilkesboro took place on May 18, 1947, with Fonty Flock taking the checkered flag - even before NASCAR's official formation.
+The first race at North Wilkesboro took place on May 18, 1947, with Fonty Flock taking victory before NASCAR's official formation.
 When NASCAR began in 1949, North Wilkesboro became one of the founding tracks on the schedule.
-From 1950 to 1996, the speedway typically hosted two NASCAR Cup Series races annually: the spring First Union 400 (originally the Gwyn Staley 400) and the fall Tyson Holly Farms 400 (originally the Wilkes 400).
-Racing legends built their legacies at this track.
-Richard Petty, Dale Earnhardt, Jeff Gordon, Darrell Waltrip, and Junior Johnson all claimed victories on the challenging oval.
-The track closed after the 1996 NASCAR season and sat dormant for many years, briefly reopening in 2010-2011 before Speedway Motorsports fully revived it in 2022.
-NASCAR returned to North Wilkesboro in 2023 with the All-Star Race.
+From 1950 to 1996, the speedway typically hosted two NASCAR Cup Series races annually.
+Racing legends including Richard Petty, Dale Earnhardt, Jeff Gordon, Darrell Waltrip, and Junior Johnson all claimed victories here.
+The track closed after the 1996 NASCAR season and sat largely dormant for years.
+Speedway Motorsports acquired and fully revived the facility in 2022.
+NASCAR returned to North Wilkesboro in 2023 with the All-Star Race, which the track also hosted in 2024 and will host again in 2025.
+A major milestone arrives in 2026 when the track hosts the Window World 450, marking the return of a points-paying NASCAR Cup Series event after nearly 30 years.
+The facility also hosts the NASCAR Craftsman Truck Series, the zMAX CARS Tour, and the SMART Modified Tour, among other regional racing series.

 Cultural Significance

-North Wilkesboro Speedway sits in Wilkes County, once known as the "moonshine capital of America."
-This connection is significant as many early NASCAR drivers honed their skills running illegal whiskey during Prohibition.
-The track represents a direct link to NASCAR's roots in moonshine culture.
+North Wilkesboro Speedway sits in Wilkes County, historically known as the moonshine capital of America.
+Many early NASCAR drivers developed their skills running illegal whiskey.
+The track represents a direct connection to NASCAR's origins in this moonshine culture.
 As one of only two original tracks from NASCAR's first 1949 season still operating today (alongside Martinsville Speedway), North Wilkesboro preserves an important piece of racing history.
-The track's 2023 revival after years of abandonment shows the enduring appeal of this classic venue.
-Dale Earnhardt Jr. helped spark renewed interest in the facility when he led an iRacing scan of the track in 2019, allowing virtual racing on the historic layout and contributing to its eventual physical restoration.
+Dale Earnhardt Jr. helped spark renewed interest when he led an iRacing scan of the track in 2019, which contributed to its eventual physical restoration.